BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Introduction

-In this paper, we consider a primal-dual active set (PDAS) approach to exactly solve the best subset selection problem for sparse LM, GLM and CoxPH models.
-The PDAS algorithm for linear least squares problems was first introduced by \cite{ito2013variational} and later discussed by \cite{jiao2015primal} and \cite{Huang-et-al-2017}.
+In this paper, we consider a primal-dual active set (PDAS) approach to solve the best subset selection problem for LM, GLM and CoxPH models.
+The PDAS algorithm for linear least squares problems was first introduced by \cite{ito2013variational} and later discussed by \cite{jiao2015primal}, \cite{Huang-et-al-2017} and \cite{ghilli2017monotone}.
 It utilizes an active set updating strategy and fits the sub-models through use of complementary primal and dual variables.
 We generalize the PDAS algorithm for general convex loss functions with the best subset constraint, and further extend it to support both sequential and golden section search strategies for optimal $k$ determination.
 We develop a new package \pkg{BeSS} (BEst Subset Selection, \cite{wen2017bess}) in the \proglang{R} programming system \citep{R} with \proglang{C++} implementation of PDAS algorithms and memory optimized for sparse matrix output.
 This package is publicly available from the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://cran.r-project.org/package=BeSS}.
 We demonstrate through enormous datasets that \pkg{BeSS} is efficient and stable for high dimensional data, and may solve best subset problems with $n$ in 1000s and $p$ in 10000s in just seconds on a single personal computer.

 The article is organized as follows.
 In Section 2, we provide a general primal-dual formulation for the best subset problem that includes linear, logistic and CoxPH models as special cases.
 Section 3 presents the PDAS algorithms and related technical details.
-Numerical experiments based on enormous simulation and real datasets are conducted in Section 4.
+Numerical experiments with enormous simulations and real datasets are conducted in Section 4.
 We conclude with a short discussion in Section 5.